fatih/subvim/README.md

 Some more awesome features:

 * SublimeText like colorscheme
-* On the fly "Goto symbol, definition" feature. .
+* On the fly "Goto symbol, definition" feature.
-[41](http://ctags.sourceforge.net/languages.html) languages and Go, Rust, Coffeescript, Objective-C, Markdown are supported.
+[41](http://ctags.sourceforge.net/languages.html) languages together with Go, Rust, Coffeescript, Objective-C and Markdown are supported.
 No need to install external plugins or binaries.
 * Full featured autocompletion via YMC.
 No need to compile the YCM plugin, vim-awesome has already pre-compiled binaries included.